gpcaretti/jQueryEventCalendar/README.md

 jQuery plugin to show events in a calendar in a very comfortable way

 Main features:
+* Compatible with Jquery 2 and 3
+* Compatible with bootstrap layout 3 and 4
+* Change Style as you like: You can edit the .css file to restyle
 * Fluid Calendar: calendar will be shown with the width of its parent.
 Size is recalculated on window resize.
 So you can use it in your responsive designs
 * Change Style as you like: You can edit the .css file to restyle
 * Light: Less than 8kb of Javascript(minified)